Urban history: Scholarship

-The Journal of Urban History has been a leading quarterly journal with articles and reviews since 1975.
 The Urban History Association was founded in 1988 with 284 members; it now has over 400.
-It sponsored the "Sixth Biennial Urban History Association Conference" in New York, October 25–28, 2012.
-It awards prizes for the best book prize, best article, and best PhD dissertation.
+Since 1974 it has published the quarterly Journal of Urban History, with articles and reviews.
+The association also awards prizes for books, articles, and PhD dissertations.

 H.J.
-Dyos (1921-1978) at the University of Leicester was the leading promoter of urban history in Britain, leading the way, especially into the study of Victorian cities.
+Dyos (1921–1978) at the University of Leicester was the leading promoter of urban history in Britain, leading the way, especially into the study of Victorian cities.
 He formed the Urban History Study Group in 1962; its newsletter became the Urban History Yearbook (1974-1991) and then the journal Urban History (1992–present).
 His edited volume on The Study of Urban History (1968) opened up the methodology and stimulated young scholars, as did the conferences he organized and the book series he edited.
 Dyos rejected the quantitative methods of the New Urban History because he was not interested in the individual people in the city, but in the larger social structure, such as the slum or the entire city.

 Since 1993, the daily email discussion list H-Urban has enabled historians, graduate students and others interested in urban history and urban studies to communicate current research and research interests easily; to query and discuss new approaches, sources, methods, and tools of analysis; and to comment on contemporary historiography.
 The logs are open to searches, and membership is free.
 H-Urban seeks to inform historians on such matters as announcements, calls for papers, conferences, awards, fellowships, availability of new sources and archives, reports on new research, and teaching tools, including books, articles, works-in-progress, research reports, primary historical documents (for example, model ordinances, federal/state/local reports, addresses of city officials), syllabi, bibliographies, software, datasets, and multimedia publications or projects.
 It commissions its own book reviews.
 H-Urban has 2,856 subscribers (as of 2012) and is the oldest of the H-Net network of discussion lists.

 The history of European urbanism in the 20th century is the focus of urbanHIST, a current Horizon 2020 European Joint Doctorate programme.
 It is based on the inherent multidisciplinary approach of the research field and the goal of gaining a pan-European perspective on planning history.